53% of people abandon mobile websites—including online stores—that take more than 3 seconds to load.

 Step #2: Minify Your Code

 Copy your code into the tool and click "compress."

-Step #3: Check Your Speed
+Step #3: Check Your Page Load Time

 Once you’re done, run another page speed test to check that the file is no longer listed under the “Minify CSS” section.